Kristabell74/react_portfolio/README.md

 npm test
 ```

+##Problems

+I have a git ignore for the node modules and they keep etting up to my repository.
+I have tried deleting them but anytime I push they come back and go into the rpository.
+I am afraid to touch the code in the repository because I might screw it up.

 ## Questions

 If you have any questions about the repo, open an issue or contact me directly at bell77iam@gmail.com.
 You can find more of my work at [https://github.com/Kristabell74/react_portfolio.git].